Lachlan Watson Reveals The Beauty Of Top-Surgery Scars & Self-Care

 Self-Care Is A Human Right

 It's been really nice allowing myself to live in this free space where I'm not taking things from myself anymore.
-I realized that, when I identified as trans, there were so many things I took away from myself.
+I realised that, when I identified as trans, there were so many things I took away from myself.
 I would not let myself cross my legs because none of the men in my life cross their legs.
-I wouldn't let myself wear the color pink.
+I wouldn't let myself wear the colour pink.

 Advertisement